If you want to improve your selling skills, are scripts the answer?

 Be prepared to give them the facts if you need to, but their price will be determined by how much time they have.
 Timing is the key to pricing.
 It is not an exact science.
 Cash investors will only pay wholesale, and a home listed at a wholesale price takes little or no time to sell.
 Recent comparable sales show what typical buyers are willing to pay and how long comparable homes take to sell.
 Those two numbers (wholesale and retail) show the price range and time frame.

-“Mr. and Mrs. Seller, we could probably get 100% of the current market value if 100% of the current market time is not a problem for you.
+“NAME & NAME.
+Seller, we could probably get 100% of the current market value if 100% of the current market time is not a problem for you.
 How soon do you need your money?”
 Once you know their time frame, the list price becomes obvious.
 The higher the list price, the longer it will take to sell.

 When you take charge up front with a PREVIEW, show people that you care by QUALIFYING, and sell them on you and your company with your PRESENTATION, then pricing becomes three people putting their heads together to come up with the right number.